Apple's CarPlay to support 3rd party navigation apps, here comes Waze

 Automakers have recognized the lack of Waze on CarPlay, and some have gotten creative as of late.
 Ford created a work around allowing iPhone users access Waze via the automaker's Sync 3 infotainment system in May.

 It's unclear at this point whether vehicles on the road today with CarPlay will require a software update from a dealership to allow third party navigation support or whether it will work off of iOS 12 on an iPhone alone.
+Apple did say that iOS 12 will work on all devices able to run iOS 11, which means the iPhone 5S and newer.

 Apple will release iOS 12 as a free upgrade to iPhone and iPad users this fall.